4.1. Data Security Guidelines for Data Czars

 EdX has prepared these guidelines for use as a starting point; they can and

-should be used in conjunction with the member’s own security program.
-EdX may
+should be used in conjunction with your own institution’s security program.

 The data czar should be a person on staff who is able to fulfill the following